SENG468/Seng-468-fe/README.md

 To run the development server, follow the steps below:
 1. Navigate to the project root `/seng-468-fe`
 2. npm install
+3. To mock out the endpoints, change the value of `mockStockeTrader` in `src/api/api.js` to `true`
-3. npm start
+4. npm start
-4. Application running on port 3000
+5. Application running on port 3000

 ## Run using Docker:
 This method doesn't not support hot reloading so for development, the above method is preferred.